 Later, thousands of dreams shattered when on 17 February 2016 the government published a notification identifying the criteria for eligibility of the company as a startup.
 Why?
 This can be only understood after going through the complete eligibility criteria laid under the Startup India venture by the government.
 It shouldn’t be forgotten that no eligibility means no benefits.

 Below is the complete guide for young businesses and entrepreneurs on the eligibility criteria for the Startup India policy:

-Any startup to be eligible for this scheme must be incorporated either as a Private Limited Company under Indian Companies Act, 2013 or as Limited Liability Partnership under Indian Limited Liability Partnership Act, 2008.
+Any startup to be eligible for this scheme must be incorporated either as a Private Limited Company under the Indian Companies Act, 2013, or as a Limited Liability Partnership under Indian Limited Liability Partnership Act, 2008.
 The company can also be a Partnership firm.
 Nonetheless, the firm should be mandatorily be registered under the Indian Partnership Act, 1932.

 2. Must Not be Formed by Restructuring

-Principally the startup shouldn’t be formed by splitting or reconstructing an existing business in order to be eligible for the scheme.
+Principally the startup shouldn’t be formed by splitting or reconstructing an existing business to be eligible for the scheme.

 3. Not More Than 5 Years Have Lapsed

 Fascinatingly the Startup India Scheme aims not only at encouraging newly establishing startups but also the existing ones.
 Consequently, all the startups that have been incorporated or registered within the past five years from the date the policy initiated, i.e. 16 February 2016.

 In other words, all the incorporated or registered after 15 February 2011, are eligible to participate under the criteria of the scheme.